Midtown’s Saddle Rock restaurant closes for good

 “You’re always trying to figure out how one restaurant won’t affect the other restaurant,” he said.

 Still, Jarosz said the concept of Saddle Rock isn’t dead.
-He doesn’t rule out revisiting it in the future, but not at the same location.
+He doesn’t rule out revisiting it, but not at the same location.

 “I loved the idea of what it meant for this region,” Jarosz said of the Saddle Rock moniker.
 “I’m just putting it on pause for this moment.”